 - Note 8.
 For CAS-2 commands (Write-2 or Mask Write-2 or Read-2 or MRR-2 or MPC (Only Write FIFO, Read FIFO & Read DQ Calibration), C[1:0] are not transmitted on the CA[5:0] bus and are assumed to be zero.
 Note that for CAS-2 Write-2 or CAS-2 Mask Write-2 command, C[3:2] must be driven LOW. - Note 9.
 Write-1 or Mask Write-1 or Read-1 or Mode Register Read-1 or MPC (Only Write FIFO, Read FIFO & Read DQ Calibration) command must be immediately followed by CAS-2 command consecutively without any other command in between.
 Write-1 or Mask Write-1 or Read-1 or Mode Register Read-1 or MPC (Only Write FIFO, Read FIFO & Read DQ Calibration) command must be issued first before issuing CAS-2 command.
-MPC (Only Start & Stop DQS Oscillator, Start & Latch ZQ Calibration) commands do not require CAS-2 command; they require two additional DES or NOP commands consecutively before issuing any other commands.
+MPC (Only Start & Stop DQS Oscillator, Start & Latch ZQ Calibration) commands do not require CAS-2 command; they require two additional DES or NOP commands consecutively before issuing any other commands. - command; they require two additional DES or NOP commands consecutively before issuing any other commands.
 Note 10.
-Activate-1 command must be immediately followed by Activate-2 command consecutively without any other command in between. - Note 10.
-Activate-1 command must be immediately followed by Activate-2 command consecutively without any other command in between Activate-1 command must be issued first before issuing Activate-2 command.
+Activate-1 command must be immediately followed by Activate-2 command consecutively without any other command in between.
+Activate-1 command must be issued first before issuing Activate-2 command.
 Once Activate-1 command is issued, Activate-2 command must be issued before issuing another Activate-1 command. - Note 11.
 MRW-1 command must be immediately followed by MRW-2 command consecutively without any other command in between.
 MRW-1 command must be issued first before issuing MRW-2 command. - Note 12.
-MRR-1 command must be immediately followed by ČAS-2 command consecutively without any other command in between.
+MRR-1 command must be immediately followed by CAS-2 command consecutively without any other command in between.
 MRR-1 command must be issued first before issuing CAS-2 command.